zeuslechien/telepot-multiusage-python/README.md

 sudo apt-get install python-requests

-For making photo you willneed the fswebcam package:
+For making photo you will need the fswebcam package:

 sudo apt-get install fswebcam